 - ✅ Sunken fontanelles in infants

-- ✅ Tear production (absence indicates dehydration)
+- ✅ Tear production ( reduced or absence indicates dehydration)

 - ✅ Dry mucous membranes

-- ✅ Behavioural changes (lethargy, irritability)
+- ✅ Behavioural changes (lethargy, irritability, decreased interaction)

 - ✅ Urine colour chart (darker shades signal dehydration)